-How To: Make Pancake Syrup Turn Blue When You Shake It with This Color Changing Experiment
+How to Make Pancake Syrup Turn Blue When You Shake It with This Color Changing Experiment

 In this video, I will show you how to perform the color-changing, blue bottle experiment with common household products.